BrunTac/AC-DCompiler/README.md

 src/main/bash/run.sh <program>
 ```

 where `<program>` is the path to the file that represents its entry-point.
+After the semantic analysis of the program, you will be able to copy and paste the resulting code into a LaTeX compiler directly to get your result.

 ### Test